DziubanMaciej/cmag/README.md

 # Installation
-Currently *cmag* is not distributed in any open repositories.
+Currently, *cmag* is not distributed in any open repositories.

 To build from source, install `git`, `graphviz`, `cmake` and a C++ compiler.
 ```